Marks & Spencer : M&S in tie-up talks with Ocado to take its food online | MarketScreener

 'EXPECTING BIG THINGS'

-For Ocado, however, analysts said news of the talks was a relief following a devastating fire this month at its flagship robotic distribution centre that hit its shares.
+For Ocado, however, analysts said news of the talks was a relief following a devastating fire this month at its flagship robotic distribution center that hit its shares.

 "Ocado's current share price is still lofty, and that means investors are expecting big things, considering the group is yet to make a meaningful profit," said Hargreaves Lansdown equity analyst Sophie Lund-Yates.